MarkWarneke/markwarneke.github.io/_posts/2020-04-02-Clone-AzureAd-Service-Principal.md

 {: .box-note}
 **Application developer:** Users in this role will continue to be able to register app registrations even if the Global Admin has turned off the tenant level switch for "Users can register apps".

 Using the `Application developer` role for the next steps will require an additional admin to consent to the following mandatory changes to the service principal permissions.
-Make sure user with `Application administrator` role is available in order to create the *Clone Service Principal* in [Application Permissions](#application-permissions)).
+Make sure user with `Application administrator` role is available in order to create the *Clone Service Principal* in [Application Permissions](#application-permissions).

 If "User can register apps" is set to `No`.
 Make sure to also assign the role `Application developer` to the newly created service principal.
 Furthermore, the service principal needs to be granted explicit permissions on the API `Microsoft Graph` and `Azure Active Directory Graph` (see [API Permissions](#api-permissions)).